 Growing up in apartheid South Africa to a Zulu mother and Tamil father instilled in me a strong sense of justice, respect for cultural diversity, and a commitment to leading with love and kindness.
 This spirit of reverence for human resilience and creativity informs my approach to ritual and ceremony, yoga and ayurveda, and ancestral healing.

-After decades of world travel, I’m now happy to reside in Grass Valley, California in the heart of the Sierra Nevada Foothills, ancestral homeland of the Nisenan people.
+After decades of world travel, I’m now happy to reside in Nevada City, California in the heart of the Sierra Nevada Foothills, ancestral homeland of the Nisenan people.